fametrano/fametrano.github.io/_pages/bbt202210-essec.md

 ## Learning objectives

-The course is about bitcoin and cryptoasset, their economic rationale and potential.
+The course is about bitcoin and crypto-assets, their economic rationale and potential.

-Financial markets, investing, and monetary theory are the focus of the course; anyway, game theory, computer science (distributed systems, distributed consensus), and cryptography elements are examined too, in the attempt to properly convey the interdisciplinarity of the topic and appreciate its relevance.
+Financial markets, investing, and monetary theory are the focus of the course;
+anyway, game theory, computer science (distributed systems, distributed consensus), and cryptography elements are examined too, in the attempt to properly convey the interdisciplinarity of the topic and appreciate its relevance.

-Focusing mainly on Bitcoin as reference cryptoasset, the course will also cover Ethereum, smart assets, ICO, NFT, and the general applicability of blockchain technology.
+Focusing mainly on Bitcoin as reference crypto-asset, the course will also cover Ethereum, smart assets, ICO, NFT, and the general applicability of blockchain technology.

 The frontier of monetary engineering will be explored